-Like every local authority in Scotland, Stirling Council faces a highly challenging environment, as do many other local authorities.
-However, Stirling Council is in a healthier position, thanks to the prudent control of our finances through a process called Priority Based Budgeting (PBB).
-Since 2013 we have used this framework to align our resources with our priorities and balance our books.
+Stirling Council faces a highly challenging environment, as do many other local authorities.
+However, Stirling Council is in a healthier position, thanks to the control of our finances through a process called Priority Based Budgeting (PBB).
+Since 2013 we have used this framework to help us align our resources with our priorities and balance our books.

-By using this framework, we have been able to reduce our spending and generated increased or additional income over the first four years of PBB (PBB1-4) by transforming service delivery, implementing efficiencies, reducing or stopping some services, and introducing or increasing fees and charges for others.
+By using this framework, we have been able to reduce our spending and generate increased or additional income over the first four years.
+We have achieved this by transforming our delivery of services, being more efficient, reducing or stopping services, and introducing or increasing fees for others.

 We have had to make lots of hard choices.
 Stirling Council’s budget for 2017/18 is over £264 million, £30 million less than it was five years ago, and we rely on the Scottish Government block grant for 80% of our income.
 With austerity continuing, we still have more difficult decisions to make.
 Between 2018/19 and 2022/23, Stirling Council has a projected budget gap of £17.3 million.